Will Corbin

-William Dearis Corbin (born December 8, 1990) is an American football offensive guard who is currently a free agent.
-He played college football at Appalachian State and attended Triton High School in Erwin, North Carolina.
-He has also been a member of the Indianapolis Colts and Jacksonville Jaguars.
+William Dearis Corbin (born December 8, 1990) is an American former professional football offensive guard.
+He played college football for the Appalachian State Mountaineers and attended Triton High School in Erwin, North Carolina.
+He was a member of the Indianapolis Colts, Jacksonville Jaguars, Saskatchewan Roughriders, Washington Valor, and Atlanta Legends.

 Early life

 Corbin attended Triton High School in Erwin, North Carolina where he played football.

 College career

 Corbin played for the Appalachian State Mountaineers from 2010 to 2014.
 He was the team's starter his final three years and helped the Mountaineers to 27 wins.
 He played in 35 games during his career including 30 starts at right tackle.
 Corbin started as a defensive lineman before moving to the offensive line due to injures during the 2010 season.
 Corbin appeared in two games as a defensive lineman.

 Professional career

-Indianapolis Colts

 On May 26, 2015, Corbin was signed by the Indianapolis Colts after a tryout.
 On July 27, 2015, Corbin was released by the Colts.